sinabaghal/sinabaghal.github.io/_pages/pasur.md

 ### Experiments

-I trained CFR for over 500 decks and obtained a table similar to the one above.
-Next, I fit an XGBoost model to predict the $$\sigma$$ value.
+I trained CFR for over 500 decks and obtained a table similar to the one above for each one.
+Next, I fitted an XGBoost model to predict the $$\sigma$$ value.
 The main advantage of this approach is that it enables large-scale self-play.
 I use this to evaluate the performance of Nash strategies against each other as well as against a random player.
 The figure below displays the performance comparison.

 <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/model_0.png" width="110%" height="110%">